databrickslabs/ucx/docs/logic.md

-# Crawler/applier logic and data structures
+# Permissions migration logic and data structures

 On a very high-level, the permissions inventorization process is split into two steps: